TaiyoI/Compsci22/_posts/2022-09-2-Observations.md

 toc: true
 comments: true
 layout: post
-categories: [markdown, Class activities]
+categories: [ Class activities, Week 3]
 author: Taiyo Iwazaki
 ---

 ## Theme Changed
-> Here is a screenshot of me changing the theme of my fastpages
+> Here is a screenshot of me changing the theme of my fastpages to the hacker theme

 ![]({{site.baseurl}}/images/Screen%20Shot%202022-09-02%20at%201.42.01%20PM.png)